 Trucking Accident Statistics

-Accidents involving large trucks have become a cause of concern in the United States.
-Not only because of the increasing trend of these accidents occurring, but also the higher incidence of deaths, injuries, and property damage resulting from such an event.
-Other vehicles involved in an accident with a commercial truck will sustain greater damage due to the truck’s sheer size combined with the weight of its body and load.
-The Federal Motor Carrier Safety Administration (FMCSA) of the Department of Transportation defines a large truck as a truck with gross vehicle weight rating (GVWR) greater than 10,000 pounds.
+The Federal Motor Carrier Safety Administration (FMCSA) defines a large truck as a truck with a gross vehicle weight rating (GVWR) greater than 10,000 pounds.
 A bus is defined as a motor vehicle designed to carry more than 10 passengers, not including the driver.
 In the study entitled, “The Large Truck Causation,” conducted in July 2007, four main categories are mentioned as reasons for trucking accidents:

-- Non-Performance: The driver fell asleep, was disabled by a heart attack or seizure, or was physically impaired for another reason.
+- Non-Performance: The driver fell asleep, had a medical issue or was otherwise impaired

-- Recognition: The driver was inattentive, was distracted by something inside or outside the vehicle, or failed to observe the situation adequately for some other reason.
+- Recognition: The driver was inattentive or failed to observe the situation adequately

-- Performance: For example, the driver panicked, overcompensated, or exercised poor directional control.
+- Performance: The driver panicked, overcompensated, or exercised poor directional control